Meet the Staff

 Toni Lynn Pakus, B.S. - ATR Customer Relations Specialist

-As Project Assistant for Advocates for Human Potential (AHP), Toni joined the ATR team in 2017 as Customer Relations Specialist.
+As Project Assistant for Advocates for Human Potential (AHP), Toni joined the Access to Recovery (ATR) team in 2017 as Customer Relations Specialist.
 She provides support to the entire ATR team, providers, coordinators, referring agencies, and individuals seeking ATR services.
 Toni is the first person many people connect with when seeking to understand more about what the ATR program is all about.
 She helps individuals to understand the proper steps for enrollment including how to connect with an appropriate referral provider; she helps referrers understand the proper steps for making referrals; and supports providers with training with the various reporting mechanisms needed to maintain our data records.

 She is passionate about providing support to all who are seeking guidance and making sure they get to the proper resources to get what they need to help them with their substance use issues.
 Especially with regards to our expanding Career Building Initiative (CBI) Program, Toni serves as the registrar of the 500+ person program, tracking all enrollments and completions and reporting for our providers, coordinators and participants.
 Always verifying the accuracy of our data, she is consistently working to improve data gathering and reporting mechanisms.
 She also maintains many of the web-based information products of ATR.

-In her personal time, Toni likes spending time with her family, learning and sharing her passion for healthier living – body, mind, and spirit.
+In her personal time, Toni likes spending time with her family, learning, and sharing her passion for healthier living – body, mind, and spirit.